Dame Gruev: After the Uprising

 After the uprising was suppressed, Gruev remained in Macedonia to rebuild the Organization.
 In early 1904, the Bitola revolutionary committee forcibly converted Patriarchist villages to the Exarchate, using threats, beatings and murders.
 Gruev was one of the initiators for the forcible conversions.
 Pere Toshev and Gyorche Petrov accused Gruev of making most decisions arbitrarily, without consulting other members and described his exercise of power as "dictatorial".
 In the post-uprising period, the Organization was divided by a right-wing (centralist) and a left-wing (federalist) faction.
 Gruev tried to reconcile both factions.
 According to political scientist Alexis Heraclides, Gruev ended up with the centralists.
 On October 5, 1904, he was captured by Serbian vojvoda Micko Krstić, with a detachment funded by the Serbian consulate in Bitola.
 His captivity lasted for a month and affected the morale of IMRO's supporters.
 Gruev was released with the intervention of the Serbian government.
 After his release, Gruev offered the Serbs cooperation with the Bulgarians within the framework of IMRO, but no compromise was reached.

 He participated in the Rila Congress in 1905, becoming part of the new Central Committee.
 Gruev proposed initiating a new general uprising with Bulgaria's participation, but it was rejected by all delegates.
 He decided to return to Macedonia.
+In his memoirs, IMRO revolutionary Milan Matov wrote that when he met him in June 1906 in Sofia, Gruev told him: "We are Bulgarians and we always work and will work for the unification of the Bulgarian nation.
+All other formulas are a stage to achieve this goal."
 On December 22, 1906, he and his detachment arrived in the village Rusinovo to attend a congress of IMRO.
 A host of a house warned about the arrival of Turks from Pehčevo, but the village voivode ignored the warning, so Gruev and his detachment ended up staying there.
 On the next day, the Turks arrived and noticed the komitadjis in the house, engaging in a shootout.
 Gruev was wounded.
 He and another komitadji managed to escape, making their way to Petlec Peak.
 As he was wounded, the Turks easily tracked them through Gruev's blood trail.
 He was killed by the Turkish soldiers.
 The people of Rusinovo buried him in the courtyard of the village's church.
+His remains were later transferred to Smilevo.
 The Turkish press described him as the "biggest leader of the Bulgarian Revolutionary Committee."